-Slip can also be varied by introducing a voltage of slip frequency directly into the rotor circuit.
 A successful system developed by K.H.
-Schrage of Sweden was, applied in a motor named after him as Schrage motor.
-If the injected emf has a component in direct opposition the rotor emf, the motor speed will decrease.
-If the injected emf has a component in phase with the rotor induced emf, the speed will be above synchronous speed.
+Schrage of Sweden was applied in a motor named after him as Schrage motor.
+If the injected emf has a component in direct opposition the rotor emf, there will be decrease in I_2 which means increase in R_2 and hence the motor speed will decrease.
+If the injected emf has a component in phase with the rotor induced emf, the speed will be above original speed.